CS682-S18/projects/project2.md

 The data, however, will be sent in frames of 10 bytes.
 You will create a byte array of the entire structure and send 10 bytes in each `Packet` as defined above.

 The last packet may have fewer than 10 bytes if the entire length of the array is not a multiple of 10.
-It should be flagged with is_last = true.
+It should be flagged with `is_last = true`.

 ### Reliability